elenderg/PAL-1000/instruções de compilação.md

 `Scan a name given the rider.`
 `Find a type given the name and the type index.`
 `If the type is nil, say no.`
-`If the name is not "times", say yes. \ special because times is an infix operator and a unit of measure ` `If the rider's token is the start of any expression, say no.` `Say yes.`
+`If the name is not "_times", say yes. \ special because times is an infix operator and a unit of measure ` `If the rider's token is the start of any expression, say no.` `Say yes.`